Letter to Students Interested in Symphony

 I am pleased to know that you want to stay musically active during college.
 The Symphony is a fantastic place to explore excellent repertoire, make great friends, and have fun.

 About the Symphony

 The Symphony is a full orchestra of 80-90 members that performs music from the Baroque through Contemporary eras in major concerts each quarter.
-The majority of Symphony members are not music majors, and simply want to make orchestral music a part of their life at Cal Poly, find balance with their studies, and make great friends.
+The majority of Symphony members are not music majors, they simply want to make orchestral music a part of their life at Cal Poly and find balance with their studies in a welcoming, fun environment.

 Our repertoire includes everything from blockbuster orchestral works to music from the movies or video games, and we collaborate regularly with guest soloists and other university ensembles.

-For example, highlights of the 2016-17 season included a performance of Berlioz’ Symphonie Fantastique, Rachmaninoff’s Piano Concerto No. 1 and music from the animated films “Fantasia,” “Fantasia 2000,” “Howl’s Moving Castle,” “Spirited Away” and “My Neighbor Totoro.”
+For example, highlights of the 2017-18 season included a performance of Dvořák’s Symphony No. 9, “From the New World,” a bluegrass concerto for mandolin and orchestra featuring the composer as soloist, and Duruflé’s Requiem, performed with the combined Cal Poly Choirs.
+We have also recently mixed things up with music from the animated films “Fantasia,” “Fantasia 2000,” “Howl’s Moving Castle,” “Spirited Away” and “My Neighbor Totoro.”

 The Symphony frequently embarks on tours within the state of California and we tour out-of-state approximately every four years.

 Our most recent out-of-state tour was in June 2016, when the Cal Poly Symphony traveled to Central Europe, performing in the Matthias Church (Budapest), Dvorak Hall (Prague) and St. Stephen's Cathedral (Vienna).
 In each city, we collaborated with European choirs: the Prelude Choir of Budapest, Charles University Choir (Prague), Prague Singers and Cantus Novus Wien (Vienna).